albertnica/Music-Metadata-Handler/README.md

 # Music Metadata Handler

 **Short description**
 A Jupyter Notebook based tool to update metadata (title, artist, album, date, track, disc, genre and cover art) for audio files (`.flac`, `.mp3`, `.wav`) using the Spotify API.
-The notebook creates and edits a temporary copy for each file, sends the original file to the system trash, and replaces the original with the modified copy (original preserved in trash).
+The notebook creates and edits a temporary copy for each file, sends the original file to the system trash (Recycle Bin), and replaces the original with the modified copy.

 ---

 ## Features
 - Supports FLAC, MP3 (ID3), and WAV (ID3 chunk preferred, otherwise RIFF INFO).
-- Infers artist/title from filename when tags are missing (supports `Artist - Title` and single-hyphen fallback; if no separator, the full filename stem is treated as the title).
+- Infers artist/title from filename when tags are missing (supports `Artist - Title` or `Title - Artist`).
 - Uses ISRC search first when available, otherwise robust normalized containment searches via Spotify (fielded and plain queries).
-- Option to only update genre (safe mode).
+- Option to only update genre.
 - Downloads album art and embeds it for FLAC/MP3 (skips embedding for WAV by default due to inconsistent player support).
 - Processes files ordered by *creation date* when the filesystem exposes it; falls back to modification date where creation time is unavailable.
 - Works interactively inside a Jupyter Notebook (recommended for stepwise testing and safe runs on batches).